CryptoKruelty/WVTRU_BOT/README.md

 ## Disclaimer

-**Use at Your Own Risk:** This application interacts with the Ethereum blockchain and manages private keys.
+**Use at Your Own Risk:** This application interacts with the Vitruveo blockchain and manages private keys.
 Ensure you understand the risks involved, including potential loss of funds.
 The developer is not responsible for any damages or losses resulting from the use of this software.

 ---